redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_register-cluster.md

 ### Synopsis

-You can use your own OpenShift cluster to provision your Kafka instances which will be managed by Red Hat Streams for Apache Kafka
+You can use your own OpenShift cluster to provision your Kafka instances which will be managed by Red Hat OpenShift Streams for Apache Kafka
-This command will register your cluster with Red Hat Streams for Apache Kafka
+This command will register your cluster with Red Hat OpenShift Streams for Apache Kafka

 ```